Fellowship Support Program (FSP) 2026.2

 Following consultation and review of FSP eligibility changes earlier this year, program entry changes are being introduced in phases, over two application periods, 2026.1 and 2026.2.
 These changes will apply for all future FSP intakes:

-• 2026.1: The training site nominated by the applicant must be accredited against the RACGP standards for general practice training before the applicant commences their first term on the program.
+• 2026.1: The training site and supervisor nominated by the applicant must be accredited against the RACGP standards for general practice training.

-• 2026.2: FSP applicants are required to sit the national entry assessment.
+• 2026.2: All FSP applicants are required to complete the national entry assessment to support transparent and consistent selection.
 Find out more below.

 To support your progress towards Fellowship, the FSP consists of two phases: